reepay/reepay-checkout-demo-app-flutter/README.md

 ```

 ## Events
 In the app, we will use URL path changes as events that WebView listens to, thus checking whether URL contains `accept` or `cancel` in the path.
+In version 1.1.0, we have introduced new event handling via postMessage from the WebView.
+Read more about handling events below.

 ### URL path changes
 As we are using WebView by passing session URL, we will receive response with as either Accept URL or Cancel URL as defined in the request body [docs](https://docs.reepay.com/reference/createchargesession):